-3.1 Based on experimental and analytical data the following design recommendations are made for the magnitude of lateral earth pressures to be adopted in the design of integral bridge abutments in the U.K.

-Soil Strength and Wall Friction

-- 3.2 An increase of stiffness of granular soil occurs due to densification of the fill under the thermal cyclic movements induced by deck expansion.
-Even if the fill is placed in loose condition, it will be densified during the lifetime of the structure $^{(12)}$.
-Therefore representative c'{peak} and φ'{peak} for the fill material, compacted at the optimum moisture content to a dry density of 95% of the maximum dry density determined in accordance with BS 1377: Part $4^{(5)}$ using the vibrating hammer method, should be used throughout the design. - 3.3 In a conventional retaining wall, following BS 8002(4), design tan \(\psi \) would then be calculated using a mobilization factor M = 1.2, on representative $tan\phi'{peak}$ and applied to calculate active and "at rest" earth pressure coefficients.
+2/3 3.
+EARTH PRESSURE General 3.1 Based on experimental and analytical data the following design recommendations are made for the magnitude of lateral earth pressures to be adopted in the design of integral bridge abutments in the U.K. Soil Strength and Wall Friction 3.2 An increase of stiffness of granular soil occurs due to densification of the fill under the thermal cyclic movements induced by deck expansion.
+Even if the fill is placed in loose condition, representative c'{peak} and φ'{peak} for the fill material, compacted at the optimum moisture content to a dry density of 95% of the maximum dry density determined in accordance with BS 1377: Part 4(5) using the vibrating hammer method, should be used throughout the design.
+3.3 In a conventional retaining wall, following BS $8002^{(4)}$, design tan φ would then be calculated using a mobilization factor M = 1.2, on representative tan φ'{peak} and applied to calculate active and "at rest" earth pressure coefficients.
 However, the passive earth pressure mobilised by a granular backfill on an abutment of an integral bridge moving towards the backfill would act in an unfavourable manner.
-For this reason, the approach of Eurocode 7(8) Clause 2.4.2 is adopted in which the factor of M = 1/1.2, i.e. a value of < 1, is applied to representative tano to determine design tano for passive earth pressure calculations.
-The factor M is applied to the representative value of tan\(\phi{\text{peak}} \) to allow for variation in the backfill properties and to ensure that an upper bound value for passive earth pressure can be determined.
-Where the source of the backfill material is known and the upper bound values of φ'{peak} have been established, the designer may justify an increase in the value of M up to unity.
-When this is done, site testing must be carried out on the backfill material to verify its properties remain within the design upper bound values of $\phi'{peak'}$
+For this reason, the approach of Eurocode 7(8) Clause 2.4.2 is adopted in which the factor of M is 1/1.2, ie. a value of < 1, is applied to representative tan φ'{peak} to determine design tan φ' for passive earth pressure calculations.
+Wall friction should be taken as $\delta = \text{design } \phi'/2$.
+Earths Pressure Distribution for Different Structural form 3.4 During displacement towards the backfill, integral abutments with back faces inclined forwards, as in Figure 2.1 (b), mobilise much lower passive earth pressures than vertical walls during displacements; whereas abutments inclined backwards mobilise higher pressures.(7) K_p also increases very rapidly at high angles of friction φ as follows: